 If you are a beginner experimenting with high-contrast photos, you can start by shooting light elements over dark backgrounds or vice versa.
 Then, try the black-and-white filter on your camera apps to locate the contrast without the distraction of colors.
 However, as you gain experience, you can experiment with colors.
-High contrast colors include yellow and purple, red and green, or blue and orange.
+High-contrast colors include yellow and purple, red and green, or blue and orange.
 These colors are positioned opposite to each other in the color wheel.
 Additionally, while shooting, always look out for contrasting scenes and improvise them through editing apps.

-Low-contrast photos consist of mid-tone colors in the shades of gray instead of whites and blacks.
+Low-contrast photos consist of mid-tone colors in shades of gray instead of whites and blacks.
 Consequently, these photos don’t stand out but leave a dreamy feel devoid of shadows and highlights.
-Hence, they are the most suitable for moody landscapes, portraits, or when you want to use soft or warm tones to your photos.
+Hence, they are the most suitable for moody landscapes, portraits, or when you want to use soft or warm tones in your photos.

 How to Shoot Low-Contrast Photos?

-Look out for middle tones or colors of similar shades for shooting low contrast photography.
+Look out for middle tones or colors of similar shades for shooting low-contrast photography.
 For example, you can try capturing the vast expanse of the sky against the ocean’s blue waters.
-If you are editing your low contrast image, minimize the overall tonal contrast with the contrast slider.
+If you are editing your low-contrast image, minimize the overall tonal contrast with the contrast slider.
 Additionally, reduce the difference between darker shades of your image with the shadow and highlight slider.
 Some colors, called analogous colors, show minimum contrast due to their proximity to each other on the color wheel.
 However, your viewer will be able to differentiate it.
 Alternatively, you can add an element of a different shade amidst similar colors to make your image stand out.
 Also, you can boost the contrasting effect in your photos with fewer colors and a more straightforward composition.

-Color contrast images provide you an opportunity to apply the different types of contrast seen this far (tonal, high, and low contrast).
+Color contrast images provide you an opportunity to apply the different types of contrast seen thus far (tonal, high, and low contrast).
 Hence, these images consist of different shades of contrasting colors.
 To use color contrast effectively in your photos, you need to know how color influences the other when placed next to it.
 Once you understand this, you can mix a warm color with a cold color to produce good contrast.
 However, you can even use a combination of complementary colors to show a striking contrast.
 Alternatively, you can avail the aid of post-processing software that provides the required contrast through filters.